-- Build strength and to improve your balance/coordination.
+Exercise regularly to build strength and improve your balance/coordination.
 Ask your doctor about the best physical exercise for you.

-- Get out of chairs slowly.
+Take your time - get out of chairs slowly.
 Sit a moment before you get out of your bed.
 Stand and get your balance before you walk.